-CNA duties are determined by states and based upon the exams required for certification.
+CNA scope of practice is determined by each state and based upon the exams required for certification.
 Thus, CNAs in a particular state may not be able to practice the exact same duties as CNAs in another state, although the two positions will likely be more similar than not.

-CNAs can commonly be found in inpatient hospital settings, but can also be found at adult daycare centers, rehabilitation centers, and long-term residential facilities.
+CNAs can commonly be found in inpatient hospital settings, but can also be found in assisted living, rehabilitation centers, and long-term residential facilities.

 How Many People Are CNAs?